Anirudh-thakur/Personal-Assistant/README.md

 # Personal-Assistant
-Python program to create personal assitant using speech recognition, Google API
+Python program to create personal assistant using speech recognition, Google API and adding a simple UI using tkinter

+run GUIBasics.py using python GUIBasics.py

 Use requirement.txt to get all required packages (use pip install -r requirements.txt)